-2.2 Team Building & Staffing

-dicators Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective Fulfills the criteria for Level 3 and additionally: Plays an integral role in the district's strategic planning process; creates and supports cross-functional teams for decision Builds an environment of trust through communi- cation and transparency about decisions and how they are made.
-Sets clear objectives and measures and monitors process, progress and Frequently makes decisions without communicating how or why they are made.
+2.2 TEAM BUILDING & STAFFING Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) Fulfills the criteria for Level 3 and additionally: Plays an integral role in the district's strategic planning process; creates and supports cross-functional teams for decision making, technology support, professional development and other aspects of the district's technology program.
+Mentors and empowers others to assume leadership roles.
+Creates cross-functional teams involving stakeholders for appropriate aspects of the district's technology program.
+Builds an environment of trust through communication and transparency about decisions and how they are made.
+Sets clear objectives and measures and monitors process, progress and results.
+Analyzes and identifies on an ongoing basis individual and team strengths, required areas of growth and how teams and their members are being deployed and redeployed.
+Makes effective hiring decisions.
+Provides feedback to individuals and teams on a regular basis regarding areas of strength and required growth, using quantitative and qualitative data.
+Frequently makes decisions without communicating how or why they are made.
 Objectives and measures are not clear and not monitored process, progress and results.
+Occasionally (but not on an ongoing basis) analyzes and identifies individual and team strengths, required areas of growth, and how teams and their members are being deployed and redeployed.
+Frequently makes poor hiring decisions.
+Sporadically provides feedback to individuals and teams regarding areas of strength and required growth, but often does not use quantitative and qualitative data.
 Rarely communicates how or why decisions are made.
-Does not establish clear objectives and measures and doesn't monitor process, progress and results. making, technology support, professional development and other aspects of the district's technology program.
-Mentors and empowers others to assume leadership roles. results.
-Analyzes and identifies on an ongoing basis individual and team strengths, required areas of growth and how teams and their members are being deployed and redeployed.
-Occasionally (but not on an ongoing basis) analyzes and identifies individual and team strengths, required areas of growth, and how teams and their members are being deployed and redeployed.
+Does not establish clear objectives and measures and doesn't monitor process, progress and results.
 Rarely analyzes and identifies individual and team strengths, required areas of growth, and how teams and their members are being deployed and redeployed.
+Frequently makes poor hiring decisions.
+Rarely provides feedback to individuals and teams regarding areas of strength and required growth and does not use quantitative and qualitative data when doing so.